cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

     }
 ```

-You can now run the request using the root URL with the post-fix `/transactionalCommit`.
+You could deploy the application so far to CICS if you wished, and run the request using the *root URL* with the post-fix `/transactionalCommit`.
 You should see the web browser return "hello CICS from transactionalCommit()".
-Browsing the CICS TSQ using `CEBR EXAMPLE` should show the same value written as a string to the TSQ.
+Browsing the CICS TSQ using `CEBR EXAMPLE` will show the same string written to the TSQ called 'EXAMPLE'.

 TODO: UPDATE THIS SCREENSHOT